OMCSB/Predictive-based-Modeling-of-High-Risk-Disease-Monitoring-App/.github/pull_request_template.md

-# Rename the pull request title what-I-did Merge pull request #5 from OMCSB/tasks/OMCSB
+# Rename the pull request title what-I-did Merge pull request no from OMCSB/tasks/OMCSB

 ## What did you change?
 -